Ballet Shoes (film)

+The novel was previously adapted by the BBC as a television series in 1975 and directed by Timothy Combe.

 Plot

-A practical young orphan, Sylvia Brown, and her stern nurse Nana come to live at her uncle Gum's house in London, England after her parents die tragically.
-Gum, a paleontologist, is reluctant to take his niece in, but relents when he learns he is her only living relative.
-Gum is often away collecting fossils, but he sends Sylvia letters and presents, and she comes to love him.
+A young orphan, Sylvia Brown, and her nurse, Nana, come to live at Great Uncle Matthew's, nicknamed Gum, house in London.
+He is initially reluctant to take them in, but relents as he is her only living relative.
+As a palaeontologist, he is frequently away on expeditions to collect fossils.